OussamaMECHHOUR/MAEVa-v1.5/README.md

 After collecting the PDF articles, we used [**GROBID**](https://github.com/kermitt2/grobid) (GeneRation Of BIbliographic Data) to extract, parse, and restructure the raw PDFs into **XML/TEI-encoded** documents.
 These structured files segment the content into meaningful sections (e.g., introduction, methods, conclusion), facilitating further preprocessing.

-To ensure clean and unbiased content, we removed:
+To ensure clean and unbiased content, we removed the following (non-exhaustive list):
 - Author affiliations
 - Corresponding author details
 - Page numbers